inex/ixp-manager-docs-md/docs/features/docstore.md

 # Document Store

-???+ note "**This page refers to features introduced in IXP Manager v5.4**"
+???+ note "**This page refers to features introduced in IXP Manager v5.4 (general document store) and v5.6 (per-member document store).**"

+**IXP Manager** has two *document stores* which allow administrators to upload and manage document.
+The two types are:

-**IXP Manager** has a *document store* allowing administrators to upload documents to be made generally available for specific [user classes](../usage/users.md#types-of-users) (public, customer user, customer admin, superadmin).
-The document store supports:
+1. a *general* document store which allows administrators to make documents generally available for specific [user classes](../usage/users.md#types-of-users) (public, customer user, customer admin, superadmin).
+Example use cases for this are member upgrade forms, distribution of board or management minutes, etc.
+2. A per-member document store which allows administrators to upload documents on a per-member basis.
+These can be made visible to administrators only or also to users assigned to that specific member.
+Example use cases for this are member application forms / contracts, completed / signed port upgrade forms, etc.

+Both document stores support:

 1. Upload any file type.
 2. Edit uploaded files including name, description, minimum access privilege and replacing the file itself.
-3. For non-public documents, logging and reporting of downloads (total downloads and unique user downloads).
-4. Display of text (`.txt`) and display and parsing of Markdown (`.md`) files within IXP Manager.
+3. Display of text (`.txt`) and display and parsing of Markdown (`.md`) files within IXP Manager.
-5. Directory hierarchy allowing the categorization of files.
+4. Directory hierarchy allowing the categorisation of files.
-6. Each directory can have explanatory text.
+5. Each directory can have explanatory text.
 6. Deletion of files and recursive deletion of directories.
 7. Logging of destructive actions.

+Also for the general document store, and non-public documents within it, logging and reporting of downloads (total downloads and unique user downloads).

 Please note that all actions except for viewing and downloading files are restricted to super users.

-The directory store is accessible:
+The general directory store is accessible:

 * for super admins: via the *Directory Store* left-hand menu option under *IXP ADMIN ACTIONS*.
 * for all users, via the *Directory Store* menu item in the *Customer / Member Information* menu at the top of the page.

+The per-member directory store is accessible:

+* for super admins: under the *Directory Store* left-hand menu option in the *IXP ADMIN ACTIONS* section. **This is particularly useful as only members with documents will be listed.**
+* for all users, via the *Documents* tab in the member's own portal or the administrators customer overview page.
+The latter is where administrators would add files or directories for the first time.

+In the following sections, we use screenshots from the general document store but will highlight and specific differences for the per-member document store.

 ## Directories

 Directories are database entries to which uploaded files are attached (rather than actual directories on the storage media).

 Directories can be created via the *Create Directory* button on the top right of the document store.
-See the following image showing the *Create Directory* form with the contextual help shown (via the green *Help* button).
+See the following image showing the *Create Directory* form.
+As usual, contextual help is available via the green *Help* button.

 ![Add / Edit Directories](./img/docstore-directory.png)

 Note that you do not need to set any permissions on directories - directories (and directory hierarchy) will only be visible to each user class if they contain files that the specific user class should be able to see.

-If you enter a description, you will see a *well element* at the top of the directory listing as shown in the following image.
+If you enter a description, you will see a *gray section* at the top of the directory listing as shown in the following image.
 The text you enter will be parsed as Markdown and displayed as HTML.
-If you leave the description blank, no well element will be shown.
+If you leave the description blank, no such section will be shown.
 This is a useful feature to provide context to your users about the documents in a given directory.

 ![Directory Example](./img/docstore-directory-example.png)